-Workers’ Compensation for Iowa Businesses
+Workers’ Compensation Insurance in Iowa

 Iowa law contains a number of exemptions that make specified employees and their employers exempt from workers’ compensation coverage (85.1 IA Code).
 Persons eligible to receive compensation under federal law are exempt.
 In general, limited exemptions exist for persons employed in agriculture or by a relative.
 Limited exemptions exist when the employment is casual and is not performed for purposes of the employer’s trade or business or if the employee’s services are performed in or about the employer’s dwelling.
 Some of the exemptions apply only if the employee’s earnings from the employer are less than $1,500 annually.
 Business owners may elect to cover some classes of exempt employees by purchasing an insurance policy the specifically includes those employees.
 Specific guidance on exemptions and electing coverage can be obtained from a Workers’ Compensation Compliance Administrator.

 Do Independent Contractors, Sole Proprietors, Partners, Business Owners or Members of LLC Have Workers’ Comp in Iowa?

 Sole proprietors, partners in a partnership, and members of a limited liability company (LLC) that have a status other than of an employee and are not covered by Iowa workers’ compensation law.
 Presidents, vice presidents, secretaries, and treasurers of corporations (other than family farm corporations) can be exempt from coverage, so long as no more than four corporate officers do so.
 However, they may elect to be covered by purchasing insurance that expressly covers them.

 Persons who are bona fide independent contractors are not employees.
 However, a contract that designates a person to be an independent contractor does not make the person an independent contractor if the person functions as an employee per 85.18 IA Code.

 What Are the Penalties in Iowa for Not Having Workers’ Comp Insurance Coverage?